aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 - [AWS IAM](https://aws.amazon.com/iam/)
 - [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)

 VPC Availability: Ensure that at least one additional VPC slot is available in your account, as the default limit is typically 5 VPCs per region.

-### Requesting Access to AWS Bedrock

-1. Log in to the AWS Management Console
-2. Search for "Bedrock" in the search bar
-3. Click "Get Started" on the Amazon Bedrock service page
-4. Click "Manage Model Access" in the popup
-5. Select "Amazon" from the list of available models
-6. Click "Request Model Access" at the bottom of the page

 ### Supported Regions